At Amazon jungle hospital, U.S. med students learn vital lessons

 Some of the UCLA students are already planning to do exactly that.
 Partida, the daughter of Mexican immigrants, said she grew up around family members who struggled to get proper medical care.

-“So it's really special to me to be able to work with patients in an underserved area because it just hits close to home,” said Partida, who is the first in her family to graduate from college.
+“So it's really special to me to be able to work with patients in an underserved area because it just hits close to home,” Partida, who is the first in her family to graduate from college, said.

 Raised in Los Angeles, A.J.
 Green left her inner-city teaching job at the urging of her students who encouraged her to pursue her dream of practicing medicine in disadvantaged communities.